 I am the President and Chief Hooligan at SocialKNX, where we help to manage the madness called social media marketing.
 I’d love to hear from you and know what keeps you up at night (aside from the Burrito that ate Juarez)!

 What challenges or fears do you have when it comes to managing your social media marketing plan?

 In 2011 we saw the adoption of social media by just about every business sector, from hotels, restaurants, and car dealers, to clothing stores, heating and air conditioning contractors, and even funeral homes.
-If a business serves people, then you probably saw them creating Facebook, Twitter and Google+ accounts and then trying to build and engage a community.
-Smart businesses see social media, not as a replacement to traditional sales, marketing or customer service, but as an extension to their overall customer experience.
-They see it as another avenue to be out where the consumer is, building relationships, allowing people to get to know, like and trust them.
+If a business serves people, then they were probably creating Facebook, Twitter, and Google+ (now Google My Business) accounts and then trying to build and engage a community.
+Smart businesses see social media, not as a replacement to traditional sales, marketing, or customer service, but as an extension to their overall customer experience.
+They see it as another avenue to be out where the consumer is, building relationships, allowing people to get to know, like, and trust them.

 PIN your INTERESTS!

 What many businesses still have not figured into the equation is how the consumer has moved into the marketing seat.
 With hundreds of social review sites like Yelp, Open Table, Trip Advisor, Oink, on top of Facebook, Twitter, and more, consumers are marketing, for or against your business on these sites.
 Typically the front line staff member of an organization doesn’t realize the level of service they provide will end up in a post on one of these review sites.
 So how do you influence your social community members to post kindly?
 Can you influence them at all?